yxlin/yxlin.github.io/index.md

-The package, evolving from dynamic model of choice (_DMC_, Heathcote, Lin, et al., 2018), is a generic tool for conducting Bayesian Computations on cognitive models, with a specific emphasis on the challenging hierarchical models and likelihood approximation methods.
+The package, evolving from dynamic model of choice (_DMC_, Heathcote, Lin, et al., 2018), is a generic tool for conducting Bayesian Computations on cognitive models, with a specific emphasis on the challenging hierarchical choice response-time models.

 1. Instead of using Gibbs or HMC, **_ggdmc_** uses population-based MCMC (pMCMC) samplers.
-A notable Gibbs example is the Gibbs-based Python software, HDDM (Wiecki, Sofer & Frank, 2013), which fit the Wiener diffusion model.
+A notable Gibbs example for the diffusion model is the Gibbs-based Python software, HDDM (Wiecki, Sofer & Frank, 2013).
+This Python-based method does not have convenient interface to model the parameter variability.
+We expand this in our software.
-This specific diffusion model presumes no variability at the starting point and drift rates.

-2. An HMC example aiming for conducting Bayesian RT models is Ahn, Haines, and Zhang's _hBayesDM_, which is an R package providing convenient wrapper functions for the well-known Stan software.
-That is, the user needs to write their own Stan codes or modify the DDM / LBA Stan codes, packaged together in _hBayesDM_ for the specific models / probability density functions, even just a change in the experimental design.
-This has been considered in the design of _DMC_ (Heathcote et al., 2018), which _ggdmc_ also includes, is that we provide a convenient interface to allow the user to fit many, if not all, different experimental designs of, for instance, DDM and LBA model.
+2. An HMC example aiming for conducting hierarchical Bayesian models is Ahn, Haines, and Zhang's _hBayesDM_, which is an R package providing convenient wrapper functions for the well-known Stan software.
+It is a great package and has included interface to fit models for different cognitive task.
+However, in _hBayesDM_, the user still needs to modify their own Stan codes for models when s/he uses different designs, not included in the package.  _DMC_ expands this function, (Heathcote et al., 2018), so does _ggdmc_.

 3. **_ggdmc_** uses two different variants of _migration_ operator in addition to the crossover operator.